Judge in Texas orders pause on Biden program that offers legal status to spouses of US citizens - KVIA

 Judge in Texas orders pause on Biden program that offers legal status to spouses of US citizens

-McALLEN, Texas (AP) — A federal judge in Texas on Monday paused a Biden administration policy that would give spouses of U.S. citizens legal status without having to first leave the country, dealing at least a temporary setback to one of the biggest presidential actions to ease a path to citizenship in years.
+(CNN) — A federal judge in Texas on Monday paused a Biden administration policy that would give spouses of US citizens legal status without having to first leave the country, dealing at least a temporary setback to one of the biggest presidential actions to ease a path to citizenship in years.

-The administrative stay issued by U.S. District Judge J. Campbell Barker comes just days after 16 states, led by Republican attorneys general, challenged the program that could benefit an estimated 500,000 immigrants in the country, plus about 50,000 of their children.
-The states accused the administration of bypassing Congress for “blatant political purposes.”
+The administrative stay issued by US District Judge J. Campbell Barker comes just days after 16 states, led by Republican attorneys general, challenged the program that could benefit an estimated 500,000 immigrants in the country, plus about 50,000 of their children.

-One of the states leading the challenge is Texas, which in the lawsuit claimed the state has had to pay tens of millions of dollars annually from health care to law enforcement because of immigrants living in the state without legal status.
+Texas, one of the states leading the challenge, claimed in the lawsuit that it has had to pay tens of millions of dollars annually for services such as health care and law enforcement because of immigrants living in the state without legal status.

 President Joe Biden announced the program in June.
 The court order, which lasts for two weeks but could be extended, comes one week after the Department of Homeland Security began accepting applications.